Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

-As indicated in Algorithm~\ref{alg:schedule_parallelism}, once long requests are completed and if any instances with $TP>1$ remain, the scheduler reduces the request rate to these instances to facilitate scaling down.
-When sufficient cache space is available, the scheduler will proactively initiate a parallelism scale-down to maximize overall system throughput.
+\parabf{Transformation scale-down.} Once long requests are completed and if any instances with $TP>1$ remain, the scheduler sets these instances as temporally unavailable for scheduling.
+Once sufficient free KV Cache capacity is available (50\% in practice), the scheduler will trigger a parallelism scale-down to maximize overall throughput.
+Then these instances are set back to being available for scheduling.
+We do not involve additional complex mechanisms for predicting the arrival of future long requests, and real-trace experiments (\S\ref{subsec:e2e}) validate the current scheduler is efficient in practice.

+During scale-down, \name first makes parallelisam transformation for KV Cache to free the memory occupation, then FFN is able to gather the entire model weights for the next decoding step.